 2023 Student Trial Advocacy Competition

-The Regional Tournaments will be held virtually March 2-5, 2023, and the National Final will be held in person March 30-April 2, 2023.
+The Regional Tournaments were held virtually March 2-5, 2023, and the National Finals were held in person March 30-April 2, 2023.

 Welcome to STAC 2023